-- Fill each pastry square with ½ tsp fruit spread, 2 tsp of grated cheese and then 1 tsp caramelized onions (no need to be super precise about these measurements, just don't overfill the puff pastry because it will expand as it cooks).
+- Fill each pastry square with ½ teaspoon fruit spread, 2 teaspoon of grated cheese and then 1 teaspoon caramelized onions (no need to be super precise about these measurements, just don't overfill the puff pastry because it will expand as it cooks).

 - Bake until pastry is golden brown and cheese is melted, 15 to 17 minutes.